UK's housing market remains subdued, amidst uncertainty surrounding Brexit

 London's yields are low

-London´s residential prices have stopped rising in the higher-end districts.
+London´s residential prices have been falling in the higher-end districts.
 But London remains by any measure extraordinarily expensive.

 That impacts rental returns, since rents have not risen as much as prices.
 Gross rental yields, i.e., the gross annual rental return on an investment in an apartment if fully rented out, are now quite low in London.